matafokka/ExcelDarkThemeFix/README.md

 No.

+### Some of my workbooks still have wrong cells' fill!

+There's an unsafe option to fix it, see "Configuration" section.

 ### Can I disable pop-up dialog when I press "Fix All" button?

 Yes, there's an option for this, see "Configuration" section.